nonara/ts-expose-internals/README.md

     _Note:_

     _You can add this import line in any `.ts` file that is included in your project.
-    It only needs to be added once to one file in the project for the types to be recognized._
+    It only needs to be added to one file in the project for the types to be recognized._

 ## Usage
 All internal types are now available within the primary typescript module